City-of-Helsinki/allu/README.md

 # Allu

-Allu is a system to manage public area usage.
+Allu is a system to manage public area usage in Helsinki.

-It is used to handle, grant, monitor, and manage usage billing for use of the right or use notification for use in the region.
+It is used to handle, grant, monitor and manage rights and notifications to use the public areas.
+Billing for using the area is also handled via Allu.

 Governed public areas include:
 - street